-Substantially all of our employees in the United States are eligible to participate in a qualified defined contribution 401(k) plan.
+Substantially all of our employees in the United States are eligible to participate in our qualified defined contribution 401(k) plan.
 Participants may elect to have a specified portion of their salary contributed to the plan, and we may make discretionary contributions to the plan.
-We made contributions totaling \$49,000 and \$81,000 to the plans for 2018 and 2017, respectively.
+We made contributions totaling \$106,000 and \$49,000 to the plans for 2019 and 2018, respectively.